jamesbtate/ibm-ai-demo/README.md

 # test inference performance
 # this will automatically use IBM z16 NNPA if available
+python fashion_mnist_args.py

+# various arguments are available for measuring the performance in different conditions:
-python fashion_mnist.py
+python fashion_mnist_args.py -h
+usage: fashion_mnist_args.py [-h] [-b BATCH_SIZE] [-t THREADS] [-r RUNS] optional arguments:
+  -h, --help            show this help message and exit -b BATCH_SIZE, --batch-size BATCH_SIZE
+                        Number of images in the batch.
+Default is 64 -t THREADS, --threads THREADS
+                        Tensorflow op parallelism limit.
+Default is 0 (no limit) -r RUNS, --runs RUNS  Number of times to do the inference.
+Default is 1

-# to force it not to use the NNPA, use this environment variable:
+# to force it not to use the NNPA on IBM z16 platform, use this environment variable:
 export NNPA_DEVICES=0

-# not sure what to do to make this code use CUDA
+# If you have CUDA setup, this should automatically use it if you also have the right TF package installed
+pip install tensorflow[and-cuda]
+# You can then add the below environment variable to disable CUDA/GPU
+export CUDA_VISIBLE_DEVICES=""
 ```

 To test the cat/dog image classification (using PyTorch):